firoorg/firo/doc/build_windows_wsl.md

         `sudo apt-get install build-essential libtool autotools-dev automake pkg-config bsdmainutils git`

-4. Make shared folder between two words
+4. Make shared folder between two locations

     Generally it's OK to read these files from generic Windows app, but Unix file permissions are stored in extended attributes which are not properly updated by usual applications.
-For example if you create a file/directory inside WSL subsystem from Explorer it won't be visible by WSL program.
+For example, if you create a file/directory inside WSL subsystem from Explorer it won't be visible by WSL program.

-    **To share files between two worlds** we need to create a directory for repository in your Windows home directory and then create a link from the WSL to it:
+    **To share files between two locations** we need to create a directory for the repository in your Windows home directory and then create a link from the WSL to it:

     * From Explorer create a directory named: